hitbnb-online/hitbnb/README.md

 **Official Website**: [https://hitbnb.online](https://hitbnb.online)

 HITBNB is a BEP20-compliant token on the Binance Smart Chain designed with automated monthly vesting, ROI management, and decentralized wallet controls powered by Chainlink Automation.
-The token serves to align project stakeholders with long-term value through codified, time-based distributions.
+The token serves to align project stakeholders with long-term value through codified, time-based distributions. **HITBNB** is a decentralized reward-based protocol, designed to deliver sustainable ROI, referral incentives, and stacking plans to its community.
+With advanced automation, a clear reward structure, and full transparency, HITBNB empowers users to earn, participate, and grow in a 100% decentralized Web3 ecosystem.

 ---